trappuss/D4AssetBrowser/README.md

 **Only encrypted (TACT)**, **Hide un-renderable**, and usage facets — **Latest** (new this update), **Animated**, **Rigged**, **Orphaned**.
 Every active filter shows as a removable chip.

+**ANIMATIONS.** Clips are grouped under the game's own AnimSet headers, and each set carries its own colour — header saturated, its rows tinted the same hue — so a run of rows stays attached to its set once the header has scrolled away.
+Gold still means *pulled from another model* and muted cyan *matches this skeleton but has no explicit in-game assignment*; those win over the set tint, because they say something about the row rather than which block it is in.
+The header counts both what the model can reach and what an export would actually embed (`ANIMATIONS · 758 (378 export)`).

 **Viewport.** Four shading modes (Wireframe · Flat · Shaded · Rendered with IBL, shadows, SSAO, tonemap).
 A **channel viewer** — Base Colour, Normal, Roughness, Metallic, AO, Emissive — which you can cycle by scrolling the `⌄` next to the shading balls. **Overlays**: statistics,